 |A-Frame||$200 - $300|

 The average gambrel roof truss prices range between $75 and $125 per truss, depending on the type used.
 On a Gambrel roof, the side pitches are nearly vertical in their design, making it easy for people to finish the attic.
 These roofs are popular in the New England region.
 The top sections of the roof have a more moderate pitch.
 To create this roof, you may need a combination of trusses, including a mono and low-pitch fan.
-The exact number and style of trusses depend on your roof design.
+The exact number and style of trusses depend on your roofing design.

 The average cost of trusses for a Mansard roof range from $75 to $400 per truss.
 This will depend on the material of the truss, the style and size, and other factors, including whether the trusses are prefabricated.
 These roofs are very uncommon but highly decorative.
 This four-sided roof has a double slope on each side.
 The lower slope is extremely steep, almost concave in appearance.
 Like the gambrel, you can have a finished attic and need a combination of trusses, including the mono.
 If you use attic or cathedral trusses, you will incur a premium cost.

 The average flat roof truss prices range between $100 and $150 per truss, depending on which types of trusses or framing are used.
 Flat roofs are less common in residential homes than in commercial buildings.
 They do not use the same system for framing but can use a lattice truss if necessary.
-These are inexpensive to build and roof but require a lot of maintenance because they do not allow easy drainage.
+These are inexpensive to build and install but require a lot of maintenance because they do not allow easy drainage.
 Their use may be limited in areas where excessive rainfall or moisture is an issue.

 The average cost of A-frame roof trusses ranges from $200 to $300 per truss.
 This depends on the exact type and size of truss needed and the final design of the roof.
 An A-framed roof extends to the ground, giving the home the shape of a capital A. These roofs are extremely difficult and expensive to build, with a very steep pitch.
 However, they allow snow to slide off, so they do not need to bear much weight.
 You need to use a steep-scissor truss, and the walls of the home must bear the weight of the roof.